|

 meaning "desired."

-(Désirée): Feminine form of French Désiré, meaning "desired."
+DÉSIRÉE: Feminine form of French

 DESPINA:

-English variant of Greek Despoina,
+English variant spelling of Latin Despoena,

 meaning "mistress."